 A home equity loan is a secured loan with your house serving as collateral, which offers the bank some “security” in the event you don’t pay them back.
 Simply put, you’re borrowing against your house and the equity you’ve built up.
 Equity is the difference between the appraised value of your home and the amount you still owe on your mortgage.

 Getting a home equity loan with bad credit is possible but it all depends on a number of factors, including just how poor your credit is.
-Before applying, see what you need to obtain a home equity loan even with bad credit.
+Before applying, see what you need to obtain a bad credit home equity loan.

 How do I qualify for a home equity loan if I have bad credit?